 Guide Dogs Mobility Specialist or Guide Dog Trainer – which one is right for me?

-We take your professional development seriously and you’ll be working with world-leaders in the dog behaviour and experts in working with people with vision impairment.
+We take your professional development seriously and you’ll be working with world leaders in dog behaviour and experts in working with people with vision impairment.

 Your learning plan will help you: